TaumuLu/react-scroll-paged-view/README.md

 Infinite pagination is also lazy, minimizing the current index page, even when switching quickly
 RN and web animation based on animated library, sharing a set of code processing
 Provides renderHeader and renderFooter for tab switching or carousel graphics, etc.
+Both components of the web version provide a class variable isTouch for judging whether it is a touch event, thereby distinguishing the scrolling triggered click event.

 ## Notice
 ~~**Compatible version "react-native": "~0.54.0"**~~